 EULAR Rules and Regulations

-There are a few rules and regulations that need to be observed at such a large event to prevent unnecessary and possibly unpleasant interventions by the organisers or the security staff.
+There are a few rules and regulations that need to be observed at such a event to prevent unnecessary and possibly unpleasant interventions by the organisers.
 Most of them are self-explanatory and can easily be adhered to.

 All accepted abstracts are copyrighted jointly by EULAR and BMJ.
 Any reproduction of an abstract requires prior permission from BMJ.
 Under certain circumstances a copyright fee may be required.